Anne V Massey

 - For international customers there is a minimum order of £100.

 The pendant is part of my Ripple range and can be worn with any of the other pieces in it.
-It is probably best paired with the Ripple single studs or single drops perfectly complementing their quiet appeal with the hammered texture and satiny, non-reflective finish they all share.
+It is probably best paired with the Ripple simple studs or simple drops perfectly complementing their quiet appeal with the hammered texture and satiny, non-reflective finish they all share.
 Its restrained simplicity would fit well into an understated, discreet personal style.

 Free gift wrapping can be selected at the checkout.